 Request Free Information on Nursing Schools Below

 - Master’s Degree.
 The Master of Science in Nursing (MSN) is typically a 2 year program after obtaining the BSN.
-The MSN program offers specialization training, for instance to become a nurse practitioner or focus on administration, management or teaching.
+The MSN program offers specialization training, for instance to become a nurse practitioner or concentrate on administration, management or teaching.

-Registered Nurse Job Duties
+Registered Nurse Job Responsibilities

 - Providing medications

-- Observing patients
+- Overseeing patients